rokosbasilisk/rokosbasilisk.github.io/about.md

 includelink: true
 ---

-This site is heavily inspired from [andrej karpathy's blog](karpathy.github.io).
+This site is heavily inspired by [andrej karpathy's blog](karpathy.github.io).